We just reached 30,000 articles on this wiki! 🥳

 Additionally, eve300.evn, eve301.evn, and eve302.evn all contain animation data used in the E3 trailers for the game.

-PlatinumGames' Night Digest Cutscene Leftovers
+PlatinumGames' Night Cutscene Leftovers

 In the cutscene, Madama Butterfly catches Valiance's sword attempting to flee and snatches it up.
 She slams the sword into Valiance's neck, then pretends to lean in for a kiss, but instead punches it repeatedly.
 After finishing it off with a headbutt, she tosses its body aside like a toy.

 et0069.dat is Madama Butterfly's full body model.
-She has unused idle, walking, and generic attacking animations (likely copied from Bayonetta's model), but also some animations seen only in the prototype footage.
+She has unused idle, walking, and generic attacking animations (likely reused from Bayonetta's model), but also some animations seen only in the prototype footage.
 These include her leaning in for a kiss and the finishing headbutt.

 Valiance's model file, em0020.dat, contains audio used in the cutscene.
 Each sound file has a label describing its usage.